dandurisrihari/SpeedKillsAIA/src/webviewer/README.md

 ## Overview

-This webviewer provides a comprehensive web-based interface for analyzing kernel instrumentation logs with AI-powered insights.
+This webviewer provides a comprehensive web-based interface for analyzing kernel instrumentation logs with LLM Assisted insights.
 The interface is built with a modular architecture using Flask, with separate CSS, JavaScript, and HTML template files for maintainability.

 ## Features